-31.5 Cancellation of Leave Without Pay
+31.5 Cancellation of Unpaid Time Off.

 The Employer may cancel a leave without pay upon finding that the employee is using the leave for purposes other than those specified at the time of approval, or where there are extreme circumstances requiring the employee's return to work.
-The Employer will provide written notice to the employee that a leave without pay has been cancelled.
+The Employer will provide written notice to the employee that a leave without pay has been canceled.
 The notice will set a date for the employee's return to work.
+The Employer will consider an employee's individual circumstances and operational needs when determining a return to work date.
 Unless mutually agreed, the employee's failure to return to work on the date prescribed will be considered job abandonment.

-31.6 Benefits During Leave
+31.6 Benefits During Unpaid Time Off.

-Employees are encouraged to contact the Employer's Benefits Office (phone # 206-543-2800, benefits@uw.edu) prior to any leave without pay to understand impact on benefits and learn about other points to consider.
+Employees are encouraged to contact the UW Benefits Office (phone # 206-543-4444, benefits@uw.edu) prior to any unpaid time off to understand impact on benefits and learn about other points to consider.